 Introduction: What they say:

 A study from the State Key Laboratory of Cellular Stress Biology, Innovation Center for Cell Signaling Network, School of Life Sciences, Xiamen University, Xiamen, Fujian 361102, China shows that “c-Src phosphorylation and activation of hexokinase promotes tumorigenesis and metastasis.”
-This study was published in the 5 January 2017 issue of the journal “Nature communications” [one of the best journals in General Biology with an I.F of 11.329 plus] by Prof. Li Qinxi, Jia Zhang, and others.
+This study was published in the 5 January 2017 issue of the journal “Nature communications”by Prof. Li Qinxi, Jia Zhang, and others.

 What we say: